modularml/mojo/proposals/actors/expected-optimizations.md

 counted in the low number of nanoseconds (update a memory location), but if the actor is remote, serialization of the message involves codifying both the name of the message (`AddValue`) and its parameters (`value`).
-In these kinds of situations, the serialization cost considerably outweighs the message processing cost.
+Consequently, the serialization cost considerably outweighs the message processing cost.
 While traditional methods of serialization are adequate, this area is ripe for a number of optimizations, including:

-* Avoiding serialization altogether if recipient actor is on the same memory and passing the message by immutable reference instead.
+* Avoiding serialization altogether if recipient actor is on the same memory system and passing the message by immutable reference instead.
 This involves factoring in the origin and destination of the message as part of message sending.
-* Memoization of the message name and values (for repeated message construction)
+* Memoization of the message name and values (for repeated message construction).
+This just trades compute time for memory so needs to be balanced for very-frequently sent and small messages.
-* Templatization of the message to pre-compute the basic layout of the serialized form with "fill-in-the-blanks" areas for the message parameters whose sizes should be know because memory size of types is bounded and known by compiler.
+* Templatization of the message to pre-compute the basic layout of the serialized form with "fill-in-the-blanks" areas for the message parameters whose sizes should be static because memory size of types is bounded and known by the compiler.
 * Bitwise packing of the message should that prove optimal (the packing and unpacking speed may not be worth the reduced transmission duration)
 * Parallelization for serialization when vectors and arrays are used in the message.

-## Message Passing Optimization
+## Message Transmission Acceleration

-Message processing should be considered effect-free from the functional programming point of view.
-A message may imply several internal effects on the state of the actor and the actor system, but none that are observable from the message sender's point of view since actor state is unshared.
-Furthermore, message passing is asynchronous and non-blocking.
-The sender need not wait for a response and there may not actually be a response.
-If there is a response, it too is sent by another asynchronous non-blocking message to the *caller* provided in the initial message, which is completely optional.

-This situation leads to a hardware optimization opportunity.
-Message passing should be a highly parallelizable process conducted in a specialized ASIC designed specifically to do numerous concurrent message transmissions.
+Because message passing is asynchronous and non-blocking, it should be possible to accelerate it with an MTPU (Message Transmission Processing Unit) that is specifically designed to do massive numbers of concurrent message transmissions.
+It could also handle serdes and be combined  with similar accelerations such as NPUs and IPUs for optimization of network transmission.
+If such an MPPU was invented, Mojo should be able to use it to accelerate message passing in hardware.
+As a fallback alternative, there should be a way to utilize FPGA or GPU capabilities to accelerate message transmission.

 > TODO: The author is not sufficiently versed in hardware design to
 > expand on this further, and those with such familiarity are welcome to